Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Symposium Day (June)

-MSc (project) students give oral presentations on their projects in mid June.
+M.Sc.
+(Project) students give oral presentations on their projects in mid-June.

 6. Degree Specific Information

-Math MSc (Thesis)
+Math M.Sc.
+(Thesis)

-The candidate must complete a minimum of six one-term graduate courses.
-This selection must include no fewer than four 700-level courses in Mathematics.
-Students considering doctoral work should complete two of the two-term course sequences from Algebra 701/702, Analysis 721/722 (alternated with MATH 723 (Functional Analysis)), and Applied Math 741/742.
 Of the remaining courses, up to two relevant one-term graduate courses from outside mathematics may also be taken for credit.
-At most two one-term 600-level courses (cross-listed fourth year undergraduate courses) may be counted towards the course requirements.
+At most two one-term 600-level courses (cross-listed fourth year undergraduate courses) may be counted toward the course requirements.

 You must have your course selection approved at the start of each term by your supervisor.